hugohaggmark/hugohaggmark.github.io/_posts/2022-02-12-leaving-grafana.md

 So why leave then Hugo?
 Well my reasons for leaving Grafana Labs are purely personal but every so often I still ask my self if I'm going insane.

 In the end I'm a curious person who is passionate about learning new things so I figuered that it was time to try something brand new.
-Not sure what that is going to be right now but I'm sure I'll find something with time.
+Not sure what that is going to be right now but I'm sure I'll find something fun and exciting with a little time.

 My last day at Grafana Labs will be the 25th of Februrary.